Thursday, November 25, 2010

 After 38 years of marriage I've learned

-a few things, particularly ways
+a few things, particularly ways not to make

 a husband gag: